This post may contain affiliate links. Please read my disclosure and privacy policy.

 This super-bread is:

-To make the dough, combine 1 cup oats with 1 cup water.
-Let the mixture stand for 10 to 15 minutes (while the oven preheats), thengive it a vigorous stir for about 30 to 60 seconds to break down the oats.
+To make the dough, combine the oats and water in a large bowl.
+Let the mixture stand for 10 to 15 minutes (while the oven preheats), then give it a vigorous stir for about 30 to 60 seconds to break down the oats.

-Stir in 2 cups almond flour (or almond meal), 2 teaspoons baking powder, and 1/2 teaspoon fine sea salt (optional, or adjust to taste).
-The result is a thick, moist dough.
+Stir in the almond flour (or almond meal), baking powder, and optional fine sea sal The result is a thick, moist dough.

 Plunk the dough into the center of a baking sheet lined with parchment paper.
 Using your fingertips, press the dough into an even rectangle that measures about 10 inches (25 cm) by 8 inches (20 cm).